LegionAnkit/Rock-Paper-Scissor/README.md

 - A system with python interpreter(preferably 3.6 or above).
 - Text editor(Preferably Sublime) to view code and Terminal to run code.

+## Known Issue
+None as of now but feel free to open an issue if you have any even if it feels naive, as i would be happy to answer them 😃.

+## License
+MIT License